josephbeuysmum/Dertisch/README.md

 		init(orders: DTOrders, maitreD: DTMaitreD) {
 	}

-There are four additional waiter functions that can be implemented if required.
-These are called in the order they are listed below.

-	extension SomeWaiter: DTWaiterProtocol {
-		...
-		// called after viewDidLoad()
-		func dishCooked() {}

-		// called from the related head chef mutating func serve<T>(with data: T?) {}

-		 // called after viewDidAppear()
-		func dishServed() {}

-		// called at deallocation time
-		mutating func cleanUp() {}
-	}

-A boilerplate `Dertisch` Dish (view controller) looks like this:
+A boilerplate `Dertisch` Customer looks like this:

-	class SomeDish: DTDish {
+	class SomeCustomer: DTCustomer {
-		override func set(_ orders: DTOrders, and waiter: DTWaiterProtocol) {}
+		override func pass(_ orders: DTOrders, to waiter: DTWaiterForCustomerProtocol) {}
 	}

 Dishes are the only classes in `Dertisch` to utilise inheritance, each `Dertisch` Dish being required to extend the `DTDish` class, which itself extends `UIViewController`.
 The rest of the library, uses `protocols` and `extensions` exclusively.